CheVeraId/domainauth-spec/draft-narea-domainauth.md

 # Cryptographic Algorithms

-This section describes the cryptographic algorithms used in the DomainAuth protocol.
-It applies to the X.509 certificates and CMS SignedData structures, but not to the DNSSEC chain.
+This section describes the cryptographic algorithms used in the X.509 certificates and CMS SignedData structures, but not to the DNSSEC chain.

+Algorithms not explicitly allowed by this specification MUST be rejected.

+Services MAY recommend specific algorithms within the set of algorithms allowed by this specification.

 ## Digital Signature Algorithms

-### RSA-PSS

-DomainAuth uses RSA-PSS (Probabilistic Signature Scheme) as the digital signature algorithm with the following parameters:

-- RSA-PSS with modulus 2048 bits: Minimum acceptable security level.
-- RSA-PSS with modulus 3072 bits: Recommended for general use.
-- RSA-PSS with modulus 4096 bits: Recommended for high-security applications.

-For RSA-PSS signatures:

-- RSA-2048 MUST use SHA-256 for both key identification and signature operations.
-- RSA-3072 MUST use SHA-384 for both key identification and signature operations.
-- RSA-4096 MUST use SHA-512 for both key identification and signature operations.

-The minimum modulus size for RSA keys is 2048 bits.
-RSA key generation MUST follow industry best practices for prime generation and testing and MUST use a cryptographically secure random number generator.
+For ease of adoption and interoperability reasons, this specification only requires support for RSA Signature Scheme with Appendix - Probabilistic Signature Scheme (RSA-PSS), as defined in {{Section 8.1 of RFC8017}}.
+The DomainAuth Signature Algorithm Registry, as defined in {{domainauth-signature-algorithm-registry}}, MAY introduce support for additional signature algorithms and restrict the use of RSA-PSS (including its deprecation).

+Implementations MUST support RSA-PSS in X.509 certificates as defined in {{RFC4055}} and CMS SignedData structures as defined in {{RFC4056}}.

+RSA keys with moduli less than 2048 bits MUST be rejected.
+RSA keys with modulus size of 2048 MUST be supported, and greater sizes SHOULD be supported.

 ## Hash Functions

-DomainAuth uses the following hash functions:

-- SHA-256: Recommended for general use.
-- SHA-384: Recommended for higher security applications.
-- SHA-512: Recommended for highest security applications.

-All compliant implementations MUST support these algorithms.
-The choice of algorithm strength should be appropriate for the security requirements of the application.

-Future versions of the protocol MAY introduce additional algorithms, but this V1 specification intentionally limits the supported algorithms to those with well-established security properties and widespread implementation support.
+For ease of adoption and interoperability reasons, this specification only requires support for SHA2 hash functions, as defined in {{RFC6234}}, in digital signatures.
+The DomainAuth Hash Function Registry, as defined in {{domainauth-hash-function-registry}}, MAY introduce support for additional hash functions and restrict the use of SHA2 hash functions (including their deprecation).

+Implementations MUST support SHA-256, SHA-384, and SHA-512 hash functions.
+For the avoidance of doubt, SHA-1 and SHA-224 MUST NOT be supported.

 # Maximum Validity Period